-This graduation card has lots of little parts which are hard to keep straignt and glue.
+This graduation card has lots of little parts which make it hard to keep straight and glue.
 I fixed that by using vinyl.
 It holds everything in place and makes gluing a thing of the past.

-This Graduation Card looks simple and it is but it also looks elegant.
+This Graduation Card looks simple but it also looks elegant.
 Say congratulations to your favorite graduate.
-The Download file has been updated to include a girl graduate and for 2020
+I updated the Download file to include a girl graduate and for 2020.

 You will need: